: Everyone has a different theory...

 - Sawako from Kimi ni Todoke.
 At the age of fifteen she's never made a single friend, and frequently misinterprets social cues with hilarious results.
 She doesn't seem to find this at all weird.
 Though this is mostly explained by her frightening appearance causing people to avoid her and her resulting social inexperience.

 - Amuro Ray of the original Mobile Suit Gundam is capable of social interaction, but absolutely hates it.
 He's paranoid, prone to focusing on himself, and in his Establishing Character Moment, is shown sitting in his room in his underwear, not having eaten in a day, looking at a computer chip through a microscope and studiously ignoring the evacuation siren blaring outside.
-His friend Frau specifically states that this isn't uncommon behaviour, and that his neighbour was supposed to come in and tell him if the siren was going off.
-Needless to say, there are some debates in the fandom as to just what, if anything, he might have.
+His friend Frau specifically states that this isn't uncommon behavior, and that his neighbor was supposed to come in and tell him if the siren was going off.

 - Kira Yamato of Gundam SEED shares many of Amuro's personality traits; the main difference is that he tries to be social (despite sucking at it) while Amuro deliberately avoids other people at all times.